BehaviorTree/btcpp_website/versioned_docs/version-3.8/intro.md

 components and it is __hard for the developer to reason about it and to debug errors__.

-To achieve strong separation of concerns it is better to centralize the business logic in a single location.
+To achieve a strong separation of concerns, it is better to centralize the business logic in a single location.

-__Finite State Machines__ were created specifically with this goal in mind, but in the recent years __Behavior Trees__ gained popularity, especially in the game industry.
+__Finite State Machines__ were created specifically with this goal in mind, but in recent years,  __Behavior Trees__ gained popularity, especially in the game industry.